daroczig/CEU-R-mastering/README.md

 ### Report on the price of cryptocurrency assets based on the transaction history read from a database

-1. Let's prepare the transaction table:
+Let's prepare the transactions table:

     ```r
     library(dbr)